 TUTORING AND MENTORING FOCUSES ON CHILDREN -- VOLUNTEERS MUST COMMIT TO A MINIMUM OF 20 HOURS OF DIRECT SERVICE

-- When: Sundays, Mondays and Tuesdays, from 5:30 to 7:30pm, according to schedule set up with Kapua.
+- When: Mondays, Tuesdays, and Wednesdays, from 5:30 to 7:30pm, according to schedule set up with Kapua and Nadine.
 Volunteers can determine the number of hours they serve within that time frame, on any given evening.
 However, 2-hours is a preferred minimum per visit.

 - Duties: Help kids with homework, play educational games, participate in other tutoring and mentoring activities.
 You may also be asked to help with other shelter activities.